John J. Crittenden: Return to the Senate

-On February 27, 1853, the twice-widowed Crittenden married his third wife, Elizabeth Moss.
-Moss was also twice-widowed, most recently to General William Henry Ashley.
-Moss was Crittenden's wife until his death.
 Crittenden served as attorney general until the expiration of Fillmore's term in 1853.
 Following his service as attorney general, he returned to private life.
 He made a substantial amount of money establishing mining claims for his clients in the former Mexican territory.

 In 1853, the legislature was to elect a successor to Senator Dixon.
 Now satisfied that the feud between Clay and Crittenden had ended, Dixon did not seek re-election, leaving Crittenden with no Whig opposition.
 On a joint vote of the two houses of the General Assembly, Crittenden was elected 78–59 over governor Lazarus Powell.

 In the period between his election and his taking office, Crittenden was the lead defense counsel in the murder trial of Matt F. Ward, the son of one of Crittenden's lifelong friends.
 Ward's younger brother had been disciplined by the principal at Louisville Male High School the preceding November, and the elder Ward went to argue with the principal on behalf of his brother.
 In the ensuing encounter, Ward shot and killed the principal with a pistol.
 Public sentiment was heavily against Ward, and the trial was moved to Hardin County.
 During the week-long trial, which began in April 1854, Crittenden emphasized inconsistencies in the accounts of eyewitnesses and called prominent character witnesses such as Louisville mayor James Stephens Speed, Congressman William Preston, and Courier-Journal editor George D. Prentice.
 He presented a case that Ward had acted in self-defense.
 Because the prosecution sought the death penalty, Crittenden asserted that if the jury rendered an erroneous conviction, they would have no peace of mind knowing they had sentenced an innocent man to hang.

 There was a tremendous public outcry when Ward was found not guilty.
 Newspapers across the nation condemned the verdict and Crittenden for his role in securing it.
 Only Prentice, in the Courier-Journal, defended Crittenden and the Ward family.
 Several public meetings passed resolutions calling for Crittenden's resignation from the Senate.
 After one such meeting, a mob gathered and Crittenden, Prentice, the Wards, and the twelve jurors were burned in effigy.